FOUNDATIONSTATUTES

 § 7 Board of Directors

-(1) The Board of Directors shall consist of up to three members.
+(1) The Board of Directors shall consist of up to 3 members.

-(2) The Board of Directors is appointed by the Board of Trustees.
-The term of office of the Board members is four years.
+(2) The Executive Board is appointed by the Board of Trustees.
+The term of office of the members of the Executive Board is four years.
 Reappointments are permitted.
-The Board of Directors elects a Chairman and a Deputy Chairman from among its members.
+The Executive Board elects a Chair and a Deputy Chair from among its members.

-(3) The Board of Directors should include persons who have particular expertise and experience with regard to the performance of the Foundation's tasks.
-One member should be an expert in financial and economic matters.
+(3) The Board of Directors shall include individuals with particular expertise and experience in fulfilling the Foundation's mission.
+One member shall be an expert in financial and economic matters.
 Members of the Board of Directors may not also be members of the Board of Directors.

-(4) The term of office of a board member ends at the end of the term of office.
-In such cases, the board member remains in office until a successor is appointed.
-The term of office also ends upon death and resignation, which is permitted at any time.
-In these cases, the remaining board members form the board.
-Until the successor takes office, they carry out the urgent tasks of day-to-day foundation administration alone.
-A board member who has left must be replaced immediately by the foundation board.
-Appointed board members can be dismissed by the foundation board or the board at any time for important reasons.
+(4) The term of office of a Board member ends upon expiration of their term of office.
+In such cases, the Board member remains in office until a successor is appointed.
+The term of office also ends upon death and resignation, which is permissible at any time.
+In these cases, the remaining Board members form the Board.
+Until their successor takes office, they alone carry out the urgent tasks of day-to-day foundation administration.
+A departing Board member must be replaced immediately by the Board of Trustees.
+Appointed Board members may be dismissed by the Board of Trustees or the Board of Trustees at any time for good cause.
 They must be given the opportunity to comment beforehand.

-(1) The Board of Directors decides on all fundamental matters in accordance with the statutes on its own responsibility and manages the day-to-day business of the Foundation.
-It has the status of a legal representative and represents the Foundation in and out of court.
-The members of the Board of Directors of the Foundation are authorized to represent the Foundation individually.
-In internal relations, the Chairman of the Board of Directors represents the Foundation alone; in the event of his inability to do so, the Deputy Chairman represents the Foundation.
+(1) The Board of Directors decides on all fundamental matters under its own responsibility in accordance with the Articles of Association and manages the day-to-day business of the Foundation.
+It has the status of legal representative and represents the Foundation in and out of court.
+The members of the Board of Directors are authorized to represent the Foundation individually.
+Internally, the Chair of the Board of Directors represents the Foundation alone; in the event of his or her inability to do so, the Deputy Chair represents the Foundation.

-(2) The Board of Directors shall fulfil the wishes of the founders as effectively as possible within the framework of the Foundation Act and these Foundation Articles of Association.
-Its duties shall in particular be:
+(2) The Board of Directors shall, within the framework of the Foundation Act and these Foundation Statutes, fulfill the wishes of the founders as effectively as possible.
+Its duties include, in particular:

 • the use of the foundation’s funds,